CleberTrombini/genericservice/README.md

 filtering by using whatever field available for a certain object/business entity.

 It also supports viewing of meta data of a certain entity (field names and data types).
+With that information you can see what you should offer as input whenever you are updating or creating records via the api.
 This can be done by using /api/<b>meta</b>/ as URI.
 If you just want to get data, you should use /api/<b>data</b>/